Photo Credit: Flickr user Mike

 Next: Centennial Olympic Park.
 Named (appropriately) for hosting the 1996 Olympics before evolving into a park.

-Another Downtown Atlanta spot, Woodruff Park honors Atlanta’s history with a unique sculpture…
+Another popular Downtown Atlanta spot for families and visitors, Woodruff Park honors Atlanta’s history with a unique sculpture…

-The Phoenix represents Atlanta’s rebirth after the Civil War, when Union soldiers burned much of it down.
+The Phoenix represents Atlanta’s rebirth after the Civil War, when Union soldiers burned much of the city down.

 Although it’s on the small side, Woodruff Park includes two fountains and some interesting monuments.

-Plus, Woodruff’s a short walk from Centennial Olympic Park.
-You can easily visit both!
+Plus, Woodruff’s a short walk from Centennial Olympic Park, so you could easily visit both in an afternoon.

 In North Buckhead, Chastain Park stands out as the largest city park in ATL.